Build a mini town and develop all kinds of skills, perfect as a STEAM lesson PLUS you recycle too!

 To create dimension in our landscape we layered the paper maché in the higher areas and left the lower areas for the river, streets and houses.
-I always try to use as much recyclable materials as possible.
+I always try to use as many recyclable materials as possible.

-The bridge was constructed from ice-lolly sticks and scraps of wood, (the pieces you get when you buy ready made canvases that you are supposed to use in the corners.)
+The bridge was constructed from ice-lolly sticks and scraps of wood, (the pieces you get when you buy ready-made canvases that you are supposed to use in the corners.)
 The lampposts were from wooden skewers topped with a crystal bead.
 I would’ve liked to add real working lights but we did the project before those handy tiny LED lights were readily available.

-Have fun building your own mini town from recyclables using our project as inspiration!
+Have fun building your own mini-town from recyclables using our project as inspiration!
 The perfect STEAM and recycling project for kids of all ages!